 The United States in historical, contemporary, and transnational perspective; social and cultural diversity and conflict in American life; debates on concepts of America, the American Dream, national culture, citizenship.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

-AMST:1049 Introduction to American Indian and Native Studies3 s.h.
+AMST:1049 Introduction to Native American and Indigenous Studies 3 s.h.

-Cultural meanings of sport in contemporary U.S. culture; American dream as promoted, challenged in sport; sport experiences, inclusion, and exclusion as affected by gender and sexuality, race and ethnicity, social class, age, physical ability/disability, and nationalism.
-GE: Values, Society, and Diversity.
+Cultural meanings of sport in contemporary U.S. culture; sport experiences, inclusion, and exclusion as affected by social class, gender and sexuality, age and ability, race and ethnicity, and religion.
+GE: Diversity and Inclusion.
 Same as GWSS:1074, SPST:1074.